Recruitment is open for new film and TV craft certificates

 Jon Wardle, NFTS Director said: “The delivery of these innovative new courses by the NFTS demonstrates our continued commitment to providing high calibre, job ready graduates who can meet the demands of the creative industries in Leeds and beyond.
 With the opening of NFTS Leeds just around the corner, we are delighted to play a pivotal role in seeking out and developing new pools of talent in the region.”

-The five courses are specifically targeted towards students who want to break into film and television.
+The six courses are specifically targeted towards students who want to break into film and television.
 We actively seek to address under representation within the screen industries by encouraging people to apply whatever their background.
 No previous experience is necessary, but training is an investment both for the candidate and the provider, so candidates must demonstrate a clear commitment to achieving a high level of proficiency and dedication to the craft.

 Prospective students can find for full application details and guidelines here.
 The deadline for applications is Monday 13 January.